 Grand Bargains grew out of the financial system meltdown and its relationship to health.
 It focuses on the interrelationships between health care reform, economic security, and environmental sustainability.
 Optimum health requires an integrated solution to fixing all three.

 In-between writing books, I have researched and reviewed the evidence-basis (or lack of it) of high-tech expensive treatments of medical illnesses.
 My study of the nutritional and lifestyle statistical database of the Diabetes Control and Complications Trial and databases from the World Health Organization and the Food and Agriculture Organization has led to an interactive Health Enhancement App.
-This app allows you to input your dietary intake, your exercise level, your use of tobacco, and current body mass index (BMI) to receive predictions of your future BMI and risks of cardiovascular disease and type 2 diabetes.
-Cronometer, a nutrition app, also uses my statistical method of predicting future BMI.
+This app allows you to input your dietary intake, your exercise level, and current body mass index (BMI) to receive predictions of your future BMI.

 My study of medicine and experiences over 30 years with patient care has affected my own lifestyle practices.
 I eat a vegan diet, bike about 20 miles per week, and meditate for 30 minutes daily.
 To reduce my carbon footprint to below the world average carbon footprint, I

 • sold my car in 1994 and never bought another one,

-• grow some of my food in a community garden plot,
+• grow some of my food in the back yard garden plot,

 • shop for organic food at farmers’ markets, and